imageio/imageio-ffmpeg/README.md

 ## Requirements and installation

-This library works with any version of Python v3.4 and up (also Pypy).
+This library works with any version of Python 3.4+ (including Pypy).
 There are no further dependencies.
 It should also work on any platform.
-For common platforms (Windows, Linux, OSX), the wheels on Pypi include the ffmpeg executable.
+For common platforms (Windows 7+, Linux kernel 2.6.32+, OSX 10.9+), the wheels on Pypi include the ffmpeg executable.

 Install with